 The idea of the superneutrality of money is significantly stronger than the neutrality of money theory.
 It outdoes the latter by stating that the real economy isn’t affected by changes in the level of money supply, but it is also isn’t affected by the rate at which the money supply grows.
 Both the superneutrality and neutrality of money concepts are used when looking at long-term models of the economy.

 Money is a means of exchange, accepted around the world, regardless of the specific type or denomination.
 Money’s literal purpose is to be used in exchange for other things, namely goods and services.
 Money comprises a number of subfunctions:

 However, the functions are all just subsets of the primary purpose of exchange.

-It should also be pointed out the money is, in fact, a good.
+It should also be pointed out that money is, in fact, itself a good.
 It is, therefore, subject to the same rules and laws as other goods.
 The rule that perhaps stands out most is the law of diminishing marginal utility, which means that as the stock of money increases, its exchange value will drop accordingly.
-(The more the supply of money increases, the less each unit will be worth, meaning it can’t be exchanged for the same value or amount of goods and services.)
+(The more the supply of money increases, the less each unit of money will be worth, meaning it can’t be exchanged for the same value or amount of goods and services.)

 Opposition to the Neutrality of Money

 Critics of the neutrality of money theory suggest that, by its very nature, money isn’t neutral.
 When the supply of money goes up, it causes a corresponding drop in its own value.

 In addition, when the money supply rises, it enables those who get it first to essentially purchase goods and services with little to no change in price.
 As the new money trickles down to later users, prices will have gone up to counteract the surplus of money.
 This means that those receiving the money later will be forced to pay higher prices.
 This is known as the Cantillon Effect.